 See pictures.
 I've used this $2,200 snow blower maybe 8 to 10 times.

-Review about: Husqvarna 1827exlt Snow Blower.
+Product or Service Mentioned: Husqvarna 1827exlt Snow Blower.

 Reason of review: Bad quality.